sage-code/maj/alphabet.md

 **notes:**

 To avoid digraph formation Maj uses modified letters: {"x", "y", "q"} but not all digraphs can be avoided.
 For example Maj uses "y" to avoid digraph "io" then: "fashion" = "faxyn".
-Tgus is much shorter and deterministic.
+Moja form of writing is much shorter and deterministic.

 ## Difficult sounds